 Australians eat too much salt

-The average Australian consumes around three times more sodium than they need for good health.
-The National Health and Medical Research Council (NHMRC) advises that Australian adults should aim to consume no more than one teaspoon (4 grams) of salt a day (or 1,600 mg of sodium a day) in order to prevent chronic disease.
+The average Australian consumes almost double the amount of sodium they need for good health.
+The National Health and Medical Research Council (NHMRC) advises that Australian adults should aim to consume no more than one teaspoon (5 grams) of salt a day (or 2,000 mg of sodium a day) in order to prevent chronic disease.

-(approximately 2,300 mg of sodium a day) as a first step towards reaching the recommended levels.
-Salt intake above 1 ½ teaspoons is associated with high blood pressure, which is a risk factor for kidney disease and cardiovascular disease (such as heart disease and stroke).
+Salt intake above 2,000 mg per day is associated with high blood pressure, which is a risk factor for kidney disease and cardiovascular disease (such as heart disease and stroke).

-While we talk about salt in teaspoons or grams, around 75 per cent of the salt in our diet comes from processed foods.
+Around 75 per cent of the salt in our diet comes from processed foods.
 You can’t see the added salt in processed foods, which means often you are unaware of the amount of salt you are having.
-Dietitians and nutritionists recognise that it may be difficult for many people to reduce their salt intake to the ideal level because the current foods available to the population, generally contain too much salt.
+Many food companies are working to try and reduce the sodium content of processed foods.

 Many healthy, everyday foods contain minimal salt, such as vegetables and fruit, most dairy and fresh meats.